digital-archives/HISTGA1011/slides/web.md

 ## Tool
 # Webrecorder

-* Open source: originally developed by <a href="https://rhizome.org/" target="_blank">Rhizome</a> to capture digital art
+* Open source: originally developed by <a href="https://rhizome.org/" target="_blank">Rhizome</a> to capture digital art.
-* User-driven capture within the comfort of a browser: Result is a WARC file
+* User-driven capture within the comfort of a browser.
-* Also provides mechanism to "replay" a capture
+* Also provides mechanism to "replay" a capture.
 * Two main tools are <a href="https://ArchiveWeb.page/" target="_blank">https://archiveweb.page/</a> (to capture) and <a href="https://ReplayWeb.page/" target="_blank">https://replayweb.page/</a> (to replay)

 <!--presenter notes